Scaling Data-Constrained Language Models: Background

 Where $\{A, \alpha, B, \beta, E\}$ are learned variables fit using the training runs from the first two approaches~\cite{hoffmann2022training}.
 Using these learned variables, they propose calculating the optimal allocation of compute ($C$) to $N$ and $D$ as follows:

 These methods lead to the conclusion that $\alpha\approx \beta$ and hence $N$ and $D$ should be scaled proportionally for compute-optimal training.
-As loss is an imperfect proxy for performance on natural language tasks~\cite{shin2022effect,tay2021scale}, they also validate their conclusions on various downstream tasks.
+As loss can be an imperfect proxy for performance on natural language tasks~\cite{xia2022training,shin2022effect,tay2021scale}, they also validate their conclusions on various downstream tasks.